 Adobe Reader is used to view PDF (Portable Document Format) documents.
 We suggest you always use the latest version of Adobe Reader.

-Microsoft Word Viewer has been discontinued.
-Download the Word mobile app from Google Play, iTunes or the Microsoft Store or view Word files at Excel Online which requires a Microsoft account and saving the file to OneDrive or Dropbox first.
+Download the Word mobile app from Google Play, iTunes or the Microsoft Store or view Word files at Word Online which requires a Microsoft account and saving the file to OneDrive or Dropbox first.

 Microsoft Visio Viewer is used to view Visio drawings and diagrams inside the Microsoft Internet Explorer web browser.